cpich3g/RFP-Copilot/README.md

 ## ✨ Features

-The **AI-Powered RFP Analyzer** combines modular AI agents, LLM orchestration with Semantic Kernel Agent Framework, and vector-based reasoning to deliver a complete procurement intelligence system.
+The **AI-Powered RFP Analyzer** combines modular AI agents, LLM orchestration with the Microsoft Agent Framework, and vector-based reasoning to deliver a complete procurement intelligence system.
 Each feature corresponds to a specialized agent that independently analyzes vendor/supplier proposals and contributes to a unified evaluation.

 ---